 If you get a call from Signify Health telling you about a no-cost, in-home health assessment, it’s a benefit that’s part of your Priority Health coverage for Medicare and individual plan members.
-We partner with Signify Health, a mobile clinician network, to provide in-home health assessments (IHHA), or “bonus” doctor visits in addition to your regular primary care visits—all in the comfort of your own home.
-During this visit, a doctor or nurse practitioner will sit down with you, review your medical history and medications, and answer any questions you may have about your health.
+Priority Health partners with Signify Health, a mobile clinician network, to provide in-home health assessments (IHHA), or “bonus” doctor visits in addition to regular primary care visits—all in the comfort of your own home.
+During this visit, a doctor or nurse practitioner will sit down with members to review medical history and medications, and answer any questions about their health.

 We sat down with Sharon Wiggers, a Priority Health Medicare member, who recently took advantage of a Signify Health checkup.